 As I reflected on this, here are a few things that I realized:

 While I was in my marketing career, my learning was on the job rather than anything else.
 Perhaps there was no time for anything else.
 Or perhaps, it was not on my agenda.
 When I felt my learning had saturated, I became dissatisfied and started wondering "what more, what else" That is how my second career happened.

-The avenues of learning are exploding for professionals today... there's Linked In Learning,

-  platforms like Udemy, a thousand networking events to go to, professional bodies offering

-  certifications...everything is available at the click of a button.
-I wish it were that accessible
+The avenues of learning are exploding for professionals today... there's Linked In Learning, platforms like Udemy, a thousand networking events to go to, professional bodies offering certifications...everything is available at the click of a button.
+I wish it were that accessible then.

-  then.

-  So when I find someone reaching out for advice on learning, it demonstrates that this is an

-  individual who has taken complete ownership of their growth as a professional, who has not left it

-  to their organization to decide what they need to be learning, who has a vision of where they would

-  like their career headed.
-Being such a professional has multiple benefits.
+So when I find someone reaching out for advice on learning, it demonstrates that this is a Potential leader, who has taken complete ownership of their personal growth and professional development, who has not left it to their organization to decide what they need to be learning, who has a vision of where they would like their career headed.
+Being such an executive has multiple benefits.

 Goes without saying that Learning will be high.
-You will acquire new skills making you an asset to

-  your current and future employers.
+You will acquire new skills making you an asset to your current and future employers.

 Clarity of Career Vision will emerge as you expose yourself to different learning opportunities...what is it that I like or am energised by and also what is it that I do not want to pursue.

 Building networks will happen on the side as you meet different like-minded people through a course, event or workshop.

 You will bring Outside In thinking into your organization, thus creating more value through new initiatives, thanks to your latest knowledge.